cardboard-iguana/cardboard-iguana.com/log/2022-07-13-offsec-live-pen-200.md

 ## SNMP

-*Always pay attention to SNMP.* (Which is an unfortunate directive, as I haven't been paying attention...)
+*Always pay attention to SNMP.* (Which is an unfortunate directive, as I haven't been paying attention…)

 If SNMP v1 or v2 are being used, then the protocol is unencrypted; even if a custom community name has been set, it can be easily sniffed.
 Once the community name is known, devices can be queried with "MIB" strings.